openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-hiappevent.md

 **Error Description**

-When calling the setEventParam interface to set custom event parameters, the system ignores this call because an invalid number of event parameters was passed.
+When calling the setEventParam interface to set custom event parameters, the system will ignore this call because an invalid number of event parameters was passed.

 **Possible Causes**

 The number of passed custom event parameters exceeds 64.

-**Resolution Steps**
+**Solution**

 Pass a valid number of custom event parameters.